Our Nomad Travel - It's Not a Vacation, It's a Lifestyle!

 • Credit cards we will use to pay expenses while on the trip.
 Any others are left at home

-• Drivers License, in case we need to rent a car (we rarely do this).
+• Drivers License and International Drivers License, in case we need to rent a car (we rarely do this).

 • Copies of our passports and Drivers License to carry when sightseeing, in case we need to show ID

-(this hasn't happened to us yet, but just in case).
+(this doesn't happen ofter).
 We leave the originals in the hotel or other safe place.

 • Extra passport pictures (needed for some 'on the spot' visas or permits and local ID cards, like monthly transit passes.